5.1 Installing a Linux Distribution: Ubuntu

 If you don’t have a DVD/CD-R Burner or if you have a slow connection then you can order a copy of Ubuntu from Canonical.

 I’ve devised the following video tutorial to walk you through the process of installing Ubuntu Linux 13.04 on your home PC.
 It assumes that you already have Microsoft Windows pre-installed, so it shows you how to re-partition your hard disk to put Linux on it.
+Note that although the version is 14.04.01 LTS, the steps are practically identical for any modern version of Ubuntu or Linux Mint.

 5.5 Notes for Installation